kpuputti/dotfiles/emacs/README.md

 - imenu ?
 - set up server + possible shell aliases
 - set up saving/restoring projects
-- Makefile for compiling all .el files to .elc
-- Use git submodules for packages not found in the repos
 - add support for .editorconfig
   - https://github.com/editorconfig/editorconfig-emacs
 - set up fuzzy format to detect indentation settings